top of page

 • A community to grow with

-If you’re curious about offering trauma-sensitive yoga long-term, consider advanced certifications or deepening into 200 Hr trauma informed yoga teacher training programs later on.
+If you’re curious about offering trauma-sensitive yoga, consider advanced certifications or look into 200 Hr trauma informed yoga teacher training programs

 Final Thoughts